-

 December 22, 20252025.12.22 Memorandum and Order - Illinois v.
 Noem

-A federal judge ordered the Department of Homeland Security to restore $233 million in funding through the Homeland Security Grant Program and Emergency Management Performance Grant Program to states determined to be sanctuary jurisdictions.
+A federal judge granted the plaintiff states' motion for summary judgment and ordered the Department of Homeland Security to restore $233 million in funding through the Homeland Security Grant Program and Emergency Management Performance Grant Program to states determined to be sanctuary jurisdictions.
 The opinion states that the government's decision to reallocate funding based on sanctuary status violated the Administrative Procedure Act because it was arbitrary and capricious, given that Congress did not intend that factor to be considered in decisions regarding counterterrorism funding provision, and that the government failed to justify or explain its decisions.
+The court also found that DHS's requirement that funding recipients recertify their populations excluding individuals removed from the United States was arbitrary and capricious because DHS "identif[ied] no contemporaneous rationale for their last-minute changes[.]"
 The judge ordered the government to set aside their new funding requirements and allocations from Fall 2025 and to restore funding that was previously designated to the states.
 Illinois v.
 Noem, No. 1:25-cv-00495 (D.R.I.).

 **Link to case here.
 See litigation note above**